Skip to content

 Leonidas Koutoulas, The Rub, 2019

-Absorbing the city, the column grid of the building is realigned at 24.57 degrees to match the Hoddle grid.
-The misalignment of the columns is registered literally in a kind of scaring on the floor and ceiling of the new teaching spaces but primarily becomes evident in the new archive space placed at the centre of the building.
+Absorbing the city, the column grid of the building is realigned at 24.57 degrees to align with the Hoddle grid.
+This misalignment of the columns is manifested as a literal scar on the floor and ceiling of the new teaching spaces but is most apparent in the central archive space.

-In Hamlet, the character Ophelia grows increasingly mad, acting quite literally as a measuring stick for the state of Denmark.
-Within the building, the central archive storage behaves in a similar way, with each shifted column enacting a type of wound on the outer skin.
+In Hamlet, Ophelia’s descent into madness acts as a literal measuring stick for the state of Denmark.
+Similarly, within the building, the central archive storage reflects this notion, with each shifted column creating a type of wound on the outer skin.

-The original archive building now sits encased first by the operation of crossing the river and again as this condition is preserved in glass, reinforcing its status as a precious original.
-Already absorbed into the larger Design Hub box, the original archive building now sits within its own ‘glass cabinet’ making it difficult to discern whether the original archive building is simply a symbolic remainder of a prior use, or whether it still forms a functioning part of the archive.
-Its relationship with its context is thereby confused, as it becomes a building encased within an encasement; a play within a play if you will.
+The original archive building now stands encased, first by the operation of crossing the river and then preserved within glass, reinforcing its status as a precious original.
+Already absorbed into the larger Design Hub box, the original archive building is now contained within its own ‘glass cabinet,’ making it difficult to discern whether it is merely a symbolic remnant of a past function or still an active component of the archive.
+Its relationship with its context becomes ambiguous, transforming it into a building encased within another encasement—a play within a play, if you will.

-Leonidas Koutoulas, The Rub, 2019Along Swanston St, the façade is largely stripped of discs, and an attempt at restoration is made through the implementation of one large disc, a nod back to the sequence of bay windows growing their way along the city campus.
+Leonidas Koutoulas, The Rub, 2019Along Swanston St, the façade is largely stripped of discs, with an attempt at restoration achieved through the addition of a single large disc, referencing the sequence of bay windows that once characterised the city campus.

-The other end of the façade makes a material change back to the CUB brick whilst attempting to maintain a sense of porosity.
-Here the historical material of the site can be seen not to align with the modern aspirations of a building skin, leaving a seemingly decayed façade…maybe another falling wall.
+At the other end of the façade, there is a material shift back to CUB brick, while striving to maintain a sense of porosity.
+This historical material contrasts with the modern aspirations of the building’s skin, resulting in a façade that appears to be in a state of decay—perhaps another metaphorical falling wall.

 But why?
-Programmatically, the building tries to manifest the ‘radical school’ – hopefully becoming the system or provocation by which pedagogical evolution may occur.
-In a broader sense the project ultimately aspires to an elevated capacity of architecture to not only provoke but enable change.
-It attempts to address the ability for architecture to operate in an increasingly preserved environment, and explores operative methods by which that may occur.
+Programmatically, the building aims to embody the ‘radical school’—aspiring to be a system or provocation through which pedagogical evolution can occur.
+More broadly, the project seeks to enhance architecture’s capacity not only to provoke but also to facilitate change.
+It explores how architecture can function within an increasingly preserved environment and investigates methods by which this can be achieved.

 ‘…perchance to dream’:

-It approaches to hear what T.S Eliot called ‘the loud lament of the disconsolate chimera’ where ‘time present and time past are perhaps present in time future.’
+It seeks to engage with what T.S.
+Eliot described as ‘the loud lament of the disconsolate chimera,’ where ‘time present and time past are perhaps present in time future.’

-And that lament can be heard in the object that sits atop all else.
-Self-assured but ultimately knowing probably less than any other part of the project … it is by logical step a kind of answer; a type of telos or cap stone for the project or something which, in Blooms terms may be called Hamlet’s necessary annihilation.
+This lament resonates in the object that sits atop everything else.
+Self-assured yet perhaps knowing less than any other part of the project, it represents a logical culmination—a type of telos or capstone for the project.
+In Bloom’s terms, it could be seen as Hamlet’s necessary annihilation.
 T.S.
-Eliot speaks to the same necessity in his poem Four Quartets when he describes an ascension ‘costing no less than everything’.
+Eliot captures a similar sense of necessity in his poem Four Quartets, where he speaks of an ascension ‘costing no less than everything.’

 Leonidas Koutoulas, The Rub, 2019